-The doctoral student may appeal the Head of Department's decision to the Vice President.
-The appeal shall be made in writing and shall be received by the university registrar no later than three weeks after the date the decision was delivered to the student.
-The Vice President will conduct an investigation and then make a final decision in the matter.
+A decision to withdraw a doctoral student's resources can be appealed to the Vice President responsible for Doctoral Programmes.
+The complaint shall be made in writing and shall be received by the university registrar (registrator@chalmers.se) no later than three weeks after the date the decision was delivered to the student.